Mediation In

 Typical Costs

-Arbitration costs are determined by institutional rules and fee schedules.
+Arbitration costs determined by institutional rules and fee schedules.
 The new arbitration law provides framework for cost allocation.
-Costs are typically shared between parties unless otherwise agreed.
+Costs typically shared between parties unless otherwise agreed.
 International arbitration may have different fee structures.
-Further research needed on specific mediation cost structures.
+Mediation generally costs significantly less than full arbitration proceedings.

 Sources